ome/omero-documentation/omero/sysadmins/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Support for Apache and mod_wsgi deployment was deprecated in OMERO 5.2.6 and dropped in 5.3.0.
-It is recommended to use :doc:`/sysadmins/unix/install-web/web-deployment`.
+It is recommended to use a WSGI capable server such as
+:doc:`NGINX and Gunicorn </sysadmins/unix/install-web/web-deployment>`.

 ::